Zhou Yafu

-Zhou Yafu (周亞夫 (周亚夫, Zhōu Yàfū)) (died c.143 BC) was a Chinese military general and politician of the Western Han dynasty who put down the Rebellion of the Seven States, but later he was arrested and imprisoned by Emperor Jing for treason.
+Zhou Yafu (周亞夫 (周亚夫, Zhōu Yàfū)) (died c.143 BC) was a Chinese military general and politician of the Western Han dynasty.
+He is known for putting down the Rebellion of the Seven States, but was later arrested and imprisoned by Emperor Jing for treason.
 Zhou Yafu committed suicide by starving himself in prison.

 Early career

 Zhou's father, Zhou Bo, was one of Liu Bang's generals during the Chu-Han Contention and participated in the ascension to the throne by Emperor Jing's father Emperor Wen.
 Zhou Bo was created the Marquess of Jiang.
 After Zhou Bo died in 169 BC, his son and Zhou Yafu's older brother Zhou Shengzhi (周勝之) inherited the march, but after one year he was accused of murder and executed.
 In his stead, Zhou Yafu was created a marquess, but of a different march (Tiao).
 Later Zhou was made the governor of the Commandery of Taiyuan (around modern Taiyuan, Shanxi).

 In 158 BC, when Xiongnu made a major incursion into the Commanderies of Shang (modern northern Shaanxi) and Yunzhong (modern western Inner Mongolia), Emperor Wen made a visit to the camps of armies preparing to defend the capital Chang'an against a potential Xiongnu attack.
 It was on this occasion that he became impressed with Zhou as a military commander—compared to the other generals, who, upon the emperor's arrival, stopped what they were doing and did what they could to make the emperor feel welcome.
 In contrast, Zhou remained on military alert and required the imperial guards to submit to proper military order before he would allow the imperial train to enter.
 Later, Emperor Wen would leave instructions for Crown Prince Liu Qi that if military emergencies arose, he should make Zhou his commander of armed forces.